An Atheist Group Is Furious About Kanye West’s Recent Performance At A Texas Prison

 “It is no excuse that Kanye West is famous.
 If anything, this makes the violation worse because the captive audience may be more receptive to his message,” said FFRF attorney Andrew Seidel in the complaint letter.

-The First Liberty Institute also slammed the FFRF for their “long and shameful history of bullying our schools and city halls” by their condemnation of religion in a public place.
+The First Liberty Institute also slammed the FFRF for their “long and shameful history of bullying our schools and city halls” by their condemnation of religion in public places.

-As for the staff at the Harris County Jail, they don’t seem to regret their decision to let West perform there one bit.
+As for the staff at the Harris County Jail, they don’t seem to regret their decision to let West perform.

 “Say what you want about the man.
 But @kanyewest and his choir brought some light to people who needed it today at the Harris County Jail,” said Jason Spencer, the public affairs director for the Harris County Sheriff’s Office.